Wade008/T1A2-B-Workbook/README.md

 *Provide an overview and description of a standard software testing process (e.g. manual testing).*

 Manual testing involves manually checking new software against a written test plan, with the aim of determining whether the software functions as it should.
-Any instance of the software not perform as expected is identified as a bug and appropriate measures are taken to correct the issue.
+Any instance of the software not performing as expected is identified as a bug and appropriate measures are taken to correct the issue.
 Essentially, manual testing is used to analyse software performance from the perspective of the end user (Jash Unadkat, 2021).

 ### Manual testing stages
 Manual testing is typically performed in stages.
 The testing stages are listed below.